SOC 2 Compliance Requirements: End‑to‑End Guide

 With SOC 2 Type 2, auditors are checking both design AND operational effectiveness—meaning they look at how your controls work in real life over 3–12 months.

-Now you have to prove that you don’t just have policies—you actually follow them, consistently.
+Now you have to prove that you don’t just have policies but you actually follow them, consistently.

 ✅ Example: You not only have a vulnerability management program, but you also show logs that all critical issues were resolved within your SLA (e.g., 90 days).